Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Automatic gradient extraction

-We generated a database of 64,000 theoretical $\theta$ histograms, with the corresponding gradients from a simulated stability diagram of a 2$\times$2 array of QDs (calculated according to Eq.
-3).
-This data was then split 76.5/13.5/10 as train, validation and test data to train an ensemble of four regression models (neural networks and decision trees) to predict the two main DTR gradients present.
-We use the average prediction of the difference models, and their standard deviation is an estimate of the confidence of the predicted values.
-From the predicted gradients, we can perform a partial transformation, in which the transition lines from the probed QDs become perpendicular to each other, as highlighted in the final step of Fig.~\ref{fig:algorithm}.
+We generated a database of 64,000 theoretical $\theta$ histograms, with the corresponding gradients (calculated according to Eq.
+3) from simulated stability diagrams of 2$\times$2 QD arrays.
+To obtain a broad range of stability diagrams, random capacitance matrices were used, with the physical restriction of having, on average, the gate capacitance $C_{\text{g}i}$ ten times larger than the mutual and cross-capacitances.
+The data was then convoluted with a Gaussian kernel to replicate the thermal broadening of the transition lines.
+The data was then split 76.5/13.5/10 as train, validation and test data to train an ensemble of four regression models (neural networks and decision trees) to predict the two main DTR gradients, see Appendix~\ref{app: ML}.
+We use the average prediction of the different models and their standard deviation to estimate the confidence of the predicted values.
+From the predicted gradients, we can perform a partial transformation in which the transition lines from the probed QDs become perpendicular to each other, as highlighted in the final step of Fig.~\ref{fig:algorithm}.